 Dr. Jeff Parker, Trombone

 Jeff Parker, originally from Hot Springs, Arkansas, holds degrees from Ouachita Baptist University, Southwestern Baptist Theological Seminary, and a DMA in Choral Conducting from the University of South Carolina.
 Jeff has taught at Newberry College, the University of Arkansas at Monticello, Louisiana Tech University, Arkansas State University-Beebe, and at Philander Smith College.
 Jeff currently is Choir Director at Hall High School in Little Rock, Arkansas.
 Extracurricular activities include tenor section leader with the Arkansas Chamber Singers and trombonist with the South Arkansas Symphony Orchestra.
 He is also a substitute trombonist for the Arkansas Symphony.

 John Webb, Trumpet

 John Webb hails from North Little Rock, Arkansas and holds the BME and MME degrees from Henderson State University.
 He has been the band director at Camden Fairview High School in Camden, Arkansas and Benton High School in Benton, Arkansas.
-John is currently the Director of the Symphonic Band and Trumpet Instructor at the University of Arkansas at Monticello, in Monticello, Arkansas.
+John is the retired Director of the Symphonic Band and Trumpet Instructor of the University of Arkansas at Monticello, in Monticello, Arkansas.
 He is also past president of the Arkansas Bandmasters Association and was selected Bandmaster of the Year in 2000.
 John was a member of the Miss Arkansas Orchestra for 13 years and has played for many touring performers, including Sammy Davis, Jr., James Brown, B.J.
 Thomas, and Phyllis Diller.
 He is currently a member of the South Arkansas Symphony.